Wilderness: 15th to 19th century

 However, the idea that what European colonists saw upon arriving in North America was pristine and devoid of humans is untrue due to the existence of Native Americans.
 The land was shaped by Native Americans through practices such as fires.
 Burning happened frequently and in a controlled manner.
 The landscapes seen in the US today are very different from the way things looked before colonists came.
 Fire could be used to maintain food, cords, and baskets.
 One of the main roles of frequent fires was to prevent the out of control fires which are becoming more and more common.

 The idea of wilderness having intrinsic value emerged in the Western world in the 19th century.
 British artists John Constable and J. M. W. Turner turned their attention to capturing the beauty of the natural world in their paintings.
 Prior to that, paintings had been primarily of religious scenes or of human beings.
 William Wordsworth's poetry described the wonder of the natural world, which had formerly been viewed as a threatening place.
 Increasingly the valuing of nature became an aspect of Western culture.

 By the mid-19th century, in Germany, "Scientific Conservation", as it was called, advocated "the efficient utilization of natural resources through the application of science and technology".
 Concepts of forest management based on the German approach were applied in other parts of the world, but with varying degrees of success.
 Over the course of the 19th century wilderness became viewed not as a place to fear but a place to enjoy and protect; hence came the conservation movement in the latter half of the 19th century.
 Rivers were rafted and mountains were climbed solely for the sake of recreation, not to determine their geographical context.

-In 1861, following an intense lobbying by artists (painters), the French Waters and Forests Military Agency set an "artistic reserve" in Fontainebleau State Forest.
-With a total of 1,097 hectares, it is known to be the first World nature reserve.
+In 1861, following an intense lobbying by artists of the Barbizon school, the French Waters and Forests Military Agency set an "artistic reserve" in Fontainebleau State Forest.
+With a total of 1,097 hectares, it is thought to be the first nature reserve in the world.